martdegraaf/martdegraaf.github.io/src/blog/content/posts/renovate-in-azure-devops/index.md

 ## Limitations

-- bicep registry support is limited
+- bicep registry support is limited, shameful when using AVM templates.
+I hope this will be improved in the future.
 - .NET framework support is not working.
 If you are in a .NET Framework project you might consider migrating to .NET 10 already!
 Binding redirects are giving me bad vibes anyway.

 ## Conclusion and discussion